Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Introduction

 (see \eqref{eh}, Corollary~\ref{hcases}).
 As mentioned above, the metric $h$ will turn out essential for describing certain solutions of the Zermelo navigation problem.
-Remarkably, it has a natural interpretation from the spacetime viewpoint (Proposition~\ref{gh}) but its importance would be difficult to discover from the purely Finslerian viewpoint (that is, from an expression such as \eqref{ehffl}).
+We emphasize that, even though $h$ has a natural interpretation from the spacetime viewpoint (Proposition~\ref{gh}), its importance would be difficult to discover from the purely Finslerian viewpoint (that is, from an expression such as \eqref{ehffl}).
 Summing up: \begin{quote} {\em Any wind Riemannian structure $(g_R,W)$ becomes equivalent to an \sstk conformal class $[(g_0, \omega, \Lambda)]$.
-The spacetime interpretation allows us to construct elements (as the metric $h$ in \eqref{hagain}, \eqref{eh}) which become important for Finslerian properties.} \end{quote} We end with a subsection where the fundamental tensors of $F$ and $F_l$ are computed explicitly and discussed ---in particular, this makes possible to check the Finslerian character of the former and the Lorentzian Finsler one of the latter.
+The spacetime interpretation allows us to reveal elements (as the metric $h$ in \eqref{hagain}, \eqref{ehffl}, \eqref{eh}) and to find illuminating interpretations which will become essential for the analysis of Finslerian properties as well as for the solution of technical problems there. } \end{quote} We end with a subsection where the fundamental tensors of $F$ and $F_l$ are computed explicitly and discussed ---in particular, \br this makes it \er possible to check the Finslerian character of the former and the Lorentzian Finsler one of the latter.

+About Sections~\ref{kroran} and \ref{generalcase}, recall first that the main theorems of this paper deal with an exhaustive correspondence between the causal properties of an \sstk splitting and the metric-type properties of wind Riemannian structures.
+These theorems will become fundamental from both, the spacetime viewpoint (as important relativistic properties are characterized) and the viewpoint of navigation and wind Riemannian structures (as sharp characterizations on the existence of critical points/ geodesics are derived by applying the spacetime machinery).
+For the convenience of the reader, they are obtained gradually in Sections~\ref{kroran} and \ref{generalcase}.